-It is important to note that while some professions have a higher likelihood of workplace related injury than others, every employee is entitled to compensation if they have been injured on the job as a result of their employer’s negligence.
-In this article we will be discussing workplace injuries, what you can expect in terms of a workplace injury compensation claim, and the steps needed to ensure the successful resolution of your claim.
+It is important to note that while some professions have a higher likelihood of workplace-related injury than others, every employee is entitled to compensation if they have been injured on the job as a result of their employer’s negligence.
+In this article, we will be discussing workplace injuries, what you can expect in terms of a workplace injury compensation claim, and the steps needed to ensure the successful resolution of your claim.

 In order for you to receive compensation for your workplace accident claim, your solicitor will need to establish that your employer did not take the necessary measures needed to avoid the accident that caused your injury.
 This is why it is so important to document as many of the circumstances surrounding your workplace injury as possible.
-The more information your solicitor has, the better equipped he/she will be to ensure that your claim is successful.
+The more information your solicitor has, the better equipped they will be to ensure that your claim is successful.

 Have you suffered a workplace injury as a result of your employer’s negligence?
-Reach out to one of our experts today for your free no obligation consultation.
+Reach out to one of our experts today for your free no-obligation consultation.

 In most cases surrounding workplace injury, the victim will more than likely experience a financial shortfall as a result of lost wages.
 This is why lost or reduced wages will be included in your workplace injury claim.